 Our Organization and Leadership

 The Grand Rapids Buddhist Temple is under the leadership of our Dharma Council who are responsible to our Board of Directors.
 We operate on a donation basis only in keeping with our practice of generosity (dana).
-We hope that every person who participates with us will find it of value and will support our efforts by sharing their time as well as making a donation.
+We hope that every person who participates with us will find it of value and will support our efforts by sharing their time and by making a donation.